pankajsy9/flowallet_2.0/README.md

 Flocore wallet exe can be downloaded from the following link:
 	https://www.flo.cash/

-After installing above from the exe start the flo daemon `flod` from the command prompt so that the wallet service starts running in the background.
-Command is `flod -daemon`.
+After installing from the above exe if the flocore wallet is open then `flod` will be running in the background.
+The `flod` accepts commands from flowallet.
+If `flod` is not running in the background then open the command prompt, go to the installed directory until `flod` file is reached.
+Then execute the command `flod -daemon`.

 Github can be installed from following link :
 	https://git-scm.com/download/win